 5. Don’t Give Up

-There is no guarantee that the methods mentioned above will work and that an addict will agree to go into treatment and maintain sobriety.
-What it does is, is let the addict know that you are there for them and that help is available.
+There is no guarantee that the methods mentioned above will work and that a person will agree to go into treatment and maintain sobriety.
+What it does is, is let the person know that you are there for them and that help is available.
 They may be upset at you now, but once they are in treatment and moving towards recovery, they will be forever grateful for what you have done for them.

 More on Addiction Help